lana-20/charles-proxy-features/README.md

 - [iOS device]()
 - [Android device]()
 - [Android emulator]()

-Sometimes when installing the certificate on an emulator, the page [chls.pro/ssl](chls.pro/ssl) is not loading.
+  - Sometimes when installing the certificate on an emulator, the page [chls.pro/ssl](chls.pro/ssl) is not loading.
 This tutorial (TBD), shows an alternative way of installing the certificate on the emulator.
-Also you may try to reach out to [charlesproxy.com/getssl](charlesproxy.com/getssl) if the short url [chls.pro/ssl](chls.pro/ssl) doesn’t work.
+Also you may try to head over to [charlesproxy.com/getssl](charlesproxy.com/getssl) if the short url [chls.pro/ssl](chls.pro/ssl) doesn’t work.

 Charles Proxy Tutorials: